opentofu/tofu-ls/docs/language-clients.md

 A reason to add custom _kinds_ is if the action is sufficiently different from an existing base action.
 For example, formatting of the current file on save.
 The interpretation of `source.fixAll` is to _apply any/all actions that address an existing diagnostic and have a clear fix that does not require user input_.
 Formatting therefore doesn't fit the interpretation of `source.fixAll`.

-A custom kind `source.formatAll.terraform` may format code.
-A user can request both `source.fixAll` and `source.formatAll.terraform` via their editor/client settings and the server would run `source.formatAll.terraform` only.
-Other servers may run `source.fixAll` but not `source.formatAll.terraform`, assuming they do not support that custom code action kind.
+A custom kind `source.formatAll.opentofu` may format code.
+A user can request both `source.fixAll` and `source.formatAll.opentofu` via their editor/client settings and the server would run `source.formatAll.opentofu` only.
+Other servers may run `source.fixAll` but not `source.formatAll.opentofu`, assuming they do not support that custom code action kind.

 Unlike generic kinds, custom ones are only discoverable in server-specific documentation and only relevant to the server.